ibm-cloud-docs/Cloudant/api/search.md

 then the first element is the distance from a point.
 The distance is measured by using either kilometers or miles.

->   **Note**: The second element in the order array can be ignored.
+The second element in the order array can be ignored.
 It is used for troubleshooting purposes only.
+{: tip}

 ## Faceting